Consumer Finance Foresight Briefing

 Four futures.

-Birth-year cohortHow we segment → Life stage and behaviour
+Birth-year cohortHow we segment → Life stage and household

 04The Hero World